Self-flagellation: Islam

-Much of the Twelver Shia community tries to emulate Imam Husain through self-flagellation in the same way that Christians try to emulate Jesus Christ.
-This is exhibited through the public performance of matam.
-The Shia counterpart to a Christian flagellant is a matamdar.
+The practice of self flagellation among certain sects of Islam is called matam (in Iran and South Asia) and latm (in the Arab world).
+Matam is performed by some members of Shia Islam (particularly the Twelver Shia community) to honor Iman Husain—a martyr in the Battle of Karbala (in what is now Iraq) and grandson of the prophet Muhammad.
+The flagellants are called matamdar.

+Devotees perform this act by beating their chest, hitting themselves with blades, chains, or other sharp objects.
+A trancelike state can be achieved when pain is inflicted rhythmically.
+These rituals are typically accompanied by poetry and percussive elements; the rhythm structures the altered state.
+The practice is somatopsychic, as opposed to psychosomatic—it begins in the body, then migrates to the mind.

 This ritual of matam is meant to reaffirm one's faith and relationships by creating a deep bond among the participants through their shared religious devotion.
-Despite the violent nature of this ritual, the love and vulnerability associated with it makes it a fundamentally positive and affirmational ritual performance.
-Many Shia communities worldwide march in massive parades every year on the Day of Ashura, during the mourning of Muharram, to commemorate the Battle of Karbala and the martyrdom of Imam Hussein.
-During these parades, devotees hit themselves on the chest or slash themselves with blades on chains called zanjerzani.
-Though it is uncommon, some Shia communities hit themselves on the back with chains and sharp objects such as knives.
-This happens in many countries including India, Pakistan, Iraq, Afghanistan, Iran, Saudi Arabia, Lebanon, United States, and Australia.
+Despite the violent nature of this ritual, the love and vulnerability associated with it makes it an affirmational ritual performance.

 Self-flagellation is just as controversial in Islam as it is in Christianity.
 In 2008, a prominent court case involving a resident of the UK town of Eccles, who was accused of encouraging his children to self-flagellate, provoked widespread condemnation of the practice.
 Shias responded by affirming that children should not be encouraged to self-harm, but defending the importance of the ritual when performed by consenting adults.
 However, some Shia leaders fear that the practice gives their religion a bad reputation, and recommend donating blood instead.